How to Grow Mushrooms: Complete Guide to Cultivating Mushrooms Indoors

 To get started growing mushrooms, you need to be aware of many variables.
 Whether you want to grow an edible species (like oyster or shiitake mushrooms) or a medicinal one (like cordyceps, turkey tail, or psilocybin) — you need to balance the essential elements: humidity, temperature, air exchange, and light.
 That, and a bit of TLC.

-Our first experiment growing mushrooms outdoors kind of failed, probably for a bunch of reasons.
 So we decided to jump into indoor growing, also with some failures along the way.
 Here’s our best assistance in getting your moisture and water levels on point, managing inoculation, and everything in between.

 This post may contain an affiliate code or link that is no additional cost to you, and I may earn a small commission when a purchase is made.